L0n9W01f/Learning-note.l0n9w01f1.github.io/README.md

 > 4. data design, and  (how you organize information.)
 > 5. data strategy. (the management of the people, processes and tools used in data analysis.)

+### Analytical thinking
+> Identifying an defining a problem and then solving it by using data in an organized, step-bystep manner.
+#### 5 Key aspects of analytical thinking
+> 1. visualization  (graphical representation of informations)
+> 2. strategy
+> 3. problem-orientation
+> 4. correlation (facts or things that related to the problem)
+> 5. big-picture and detail-oriented thinking

+### Data-driven decision-making
+> Using facts to guide business strategy

+### Terms and definitions for Course 1, Module 1
+> Analytical skills: Qualities and characteristics associated with using facts to solve problems

+> Analytical thinking: The process of identifying and defining a problem, then solving it by using data in an organized, step-by-step manner

+> Context: The condition in which something exists or happens

+> Data: A collection of facts

+> Data analysis: The collection, transformation, and organization of data in order to draw conclusions, make predictions, and drive informed decision-making

+> Data analyst: Someone who collects, transforms, and organizes data in order to draw conclusions, make predictions, and drive informed decision-making

+> Data analytics: The science of data

+> Data design: How information is organized

+> Data-driven decision-making: Using facts to guide business strategy

+> Data ecosystem: The various elements that interact with one another in order to produce, manage, store, organize, analyze, and share data

+> Data science: A field of study that uses raw data to create new ways of modeling and understanding the unknown

+> Data strategy: The management of the people, processes, and tools used in data analysis

+> Data visualization: The graphical representation of data

+> Dataset: A collection of data that can be manipulated or analyzed as one unit

+> Gap analysis: A method for examining and evaluating the current state of a process in order to identify opportunities for improvement in the future

+> Root cause: The reason why a problem occurs

+> Technical mindset: The ability to break things down into smaller steps or pieces and work with them in an orderly and logical way

+> Visualization: (Refer to data visualization)

+## 🔄 Self-Corrections & Retakes
+### **Topic:** Data Science vs. Data Analysis
+> * **Initial thought:** I thought Data Science was about "organizing information."
+> * **Correction:** Data Science is actually about **"understanding the unknown."** Organizing information is more about the "Process" and "Analyze" steps of Data Analysis.